-Recommendation Summary of responses Recommendation Recommendation 5.6: Non-EU qualifications: Lack of formal route in the Act for registration by individuals with 'acquired rights'.
+Summary of responses Recommendation 5.6: Non-EU qualifications: Lack of formal route in the Act for registration by individuals with 'acquired rights'.
 Respondents generally supported this recommendation but some questioned whether it was still relevant post-Brexit.
-Recommendation 5.8: Separation of registration and licence to practise.
 This relates to non-EU applicants with non-EU qualifications who have the right to register under the MRPQ by virtue of their 'acquired rights'.
-The lack of right to appeal negative decisions under S.6 of the VSA is inconsistent with the provisions relating to European Union Rights Entitled Persons (EUREPs) in that there is a right of appeal for those refused registration under s.5A (EUREPs with European Once an individual is registered by the RCVS, they automatically allowed to practise.
-In other profess registration and a licence to practise are distinct.
-Separating these two stages would be essential if example, the RCVS wished to introduce revalidation would also mean that the 'non-practising' register no longer necessary as individuals could be regist but not have a licence to practise. qualifications) and s.5B (EUREPs with acquired knowledge and skill) and a right of appeal against decisions under S.5BA (decision to remove a person who ceases to be a EUREP).
-Recommendation 5.9: Temporary registration nomenclature.
-The heading of S.7 "Temporary registration" is misleading in that it suggests that the section relation Recommendation 5.7: Recognition of qualification and registration.
-Respondents generally supported this recommendation. to registration that is limited in duration.
-In fact, S. has a much wider application in that it allows RCV Council to restrict registration in a number of ways The recognition of qualification and registration is currently one process.
+The lack of right to appeal negative decisions under S.6 of the VSA is inconsistent with the provisions relating to European Union Rights Entitled Persons (EUREPs) in that there is a right of appeal for those refused registration under s.5A (EUREPs with European qualifications) and s.5B (EUREPs with acquired knowledge and skill) and a right of appeal against decisions under S.5BA (decision to remove a person who ceases to be a EUREP).
+Recommendation 5.7: Recognition of qualification and registration.
+The recognition of qualification and registration is currently one process.
 This is problematic for the purposes of complying with the English language provisions that came into force in January 2016.
 Where a competent authority has 'serious and concrete doubts' about a person's English language ability, it is required to recognise the individual's qualification (if it meets the requirements set out in the MRPQ) before refusing registration on language grounds.
 Due to the way the VSA is drafted, if the RCVS recognises a qualification, it technically means that person is automatically entitled to be registered.
-The LWP recommends underpinning this separation in legislation. e.g. the place a person may work, the "circumstar in which a person may practice veterinary surgery Further, "Temporary registration" suggests registra under S.7 must be for a limited period of time but fact, the section permits a person to be registered indefinitely (albeit with restrictions upon their pract Internal policy currently limits temporary registration five years.
-The LWP recommends that legislation r to underpin both temporary and limited registration Provisions should be clearer than at present.
+The LWP recommends underpinning this separation in legislation.
+Respondents generally supported this recommendation.